-The Southern Berkshire Regional School District is pleased to present its Annual Proposed Budget for Fiscal Year 2021.
-Shaped by input from key stakeholders, the proposed budget is presented for further input at the Public Budget Hearing on March 5, 2020.
+The Southern Berkshire Regional School District is pleased to present its Annual Approved Budget for Fiscal Year 2021.
+Shaped by input from key stakeholders, the proposed budget was presented for further input at the Public Budget Hearing on March 5, 2020 and voted by the School Committee on March 12, 2020.
 It represents a 1.47% increase over the FY20 budget of \$17,287,531.
-I believe the budget as presented supports our vision of the District, aligns resources with the goals of the School Committee and our District Strategy for Continuous Improvement, and sustains the commitment to providing educational excellence within our means.
+I believe at the budget as presented support our vision of the District, aligns resources with the goals of the School Committee and our District Strategy for Continuous Improvement, and sustains the commitment to providing educational excellence within our means.